Rhipsalis baccifera

 Rhipsalis baccifera, commonly known as the mistletoe cactus, is an epiphytic cactus which originates in Central and South America, the Caribbean, and Florida.
-It is also found throughout the tropics of Africa and into Sri Lanka where it is known in Sinhala as nawahandi (නවහන්දි).
+It is also found throughout the tropics of Africa and into Sri Lanka.
 This is the only cactus species naturally occurring outside the Americas.
 One hypothesis is that it was introduced to the Old World by migratory birds, long enough ago for the Old World populations to be regarded as distinct subspecies.
 An alternative hypothesis holds that the species initially crossed the Atlantic Ocean on European ships trading between South America and Africa, after which birds may have spread it more widely.

 Taxonomy

 The species shows considerable polymorphism and can be divided into numerous subspecies.
 Mesoamerican specimens are usually tetraploid and South American specimens are diploid.
 The genera currently assigned to the tribe Rhipsalideae (which include Hatiora, Lepismium, and Schlumbergera in addition to Rhipsalis) were subject to considerable confusion and disagreement prior to the clarification by Wilhelm Barthlott and Nigel Taylor in 1995.